scepman/scepman-docs/docs/certificate-deployment/microsoft-intune/windows-10.md

 {% hint style="warning" %}
 There are some restrictions to the **SCEP User Certificate** settings:

-You must add the User principal name as Subject alternative name. **Add '' as Subject Alternative Name of type User principal name \(UPN\).** This ensures that SCEPman can link certificates to user objects in AAD.
+You must add the User principal name as Subject alternative name. **Add '{{UserPrincipalName}}' as Subject Alternative Name of type User principal name \(UPN\).** This ensures that SCEPman can link certificates to user objects in AAD.
 The setting for 'Subject name format' is freely selectable.

 You should **add 'L='** as part of the Subject.
 This ensures the user certificate can be linked to the device where it resides on.
 This may improve revocation and compliance checks.